msimms/OpenWorkoutWeb/README.md

 ### 0.43
 * Bug fixes and performance optimizations.
 * Added support for browser dark mode.
+* Added the ability to edit gear names.

 ## Tech
 This software uses several other source projects to work properly: